-Loaded with fresh mushrooms, onions, sage, and thyme this homemade mushroom stuffing is deeply flavorful and absolutely delicious.
-The stuffing is savory and soft in the middle, and perfectly crisp on top.
-It is naturally vegan and you can make it in advance.
-Jump to the Mushroom Stuffing Recipe or watch our quick recipe video showing you how to make it.
+Homemade mushroom stuffing loaded with fresh mushrooms, onions, sage, and thyme.
+Our stuffing is intensely flavorful, absolutely delicious, savory, soft in the middle, and perfectly crisp on top.
+It is naturally vegan, and you can make it in advance.

 We use quality bread, lots of mushrooms, which add a deep savory flavor, onions, fresh herbs, and a rich vegetable stock.
 We don’t typically add eggs, although, you are more than welcome to add them (check the variations sections below).